Variable discretization

 such that

-In the example that follows, we demonstrate MCMC inversion for a 6-layered earth, including the half-space being imaged using Rayleigh waves.
-THe prior distribution assumes all layers have uncorrelated shear wave velocities bounded between
+In the example that follows, we demonstrate MCMC inversion for a 3-layered earth, including the half-space, imaged using Rayleigh waves.
+The prior distribution assumes all layers have uncorrelated shear wave velocities bounded between

 !!! tip Important